 Vanguard Online provides a low cost, Orientation to Online Learning course to help students succeed in their studies and prepare them for APA formatting and writing.
-This course teaches students how to managing their online courses, communicating with online instructors, and using Populi, our learning management system.
+This course teaches students how to manage their online courses, communicate with online instructors, and use Populi, our learning management system.